 Communication of Results of the Qualifying Exam

-It is the responsibility of the advisor or Qualifying Exam chair or member to communicate the results of the Qualifying Examination or its equivalent to his or her Division Chair and to the student within one term of completion.
+It is the responsibility of the advisor or Qualifying Exam chair or member to communicate the results of the Qualifying Examination or its equivalent to their Division Chair and to the student within one term of completion.
 The Division Chair will notify the Senior Director of the Office of Academic Programs and Student Services within one term of the results for student recordkeeping purposes.

 Divisional Guidelines: